 • What worked best: Review the mix of audience segments, channels, campaigns, and sales touch points converting new customers.
 Note campaign performance metrics, return on investment (ROI) per channel, number of customers acquired, length of time for acquisition, and costs at each touchpoint.
 Takeaway?
 Do more of what works best.

 • Your audience: Look at the greater marketplace.
 Is your target audience engaging elsewhere?
-Could you be missing a profitable audience segment?
+Could you be missing a profitable persona?
 Survey customers to ask where they hang out online or how they research a purchasing decision.
 Look at different social media channels or popular websites like Reddit, and listen to what customers share.
-The goal is to understand your current customer base better, while finding any untapped markets to expand your strategy and widen your audience reach.
+The goal is to understand your current customer base better while finding any untapped markets to expand your strategy and widen your audience reach.

 • Think critically: Is there an imbalance in investment and outcome?
 Are there bottlenecks lengthening the sales process?
 Are too many team members involved in each sale?
 Where can you optimize performance and reduce costs?